ghidinelli/fred-jehle-spanish-verbs/README.md

-# Fred Jehle's Conjugated Spanish Verb Database
+# Fred Jehle's Conjugated Spanish Verb Database, and an online practice tool

 PostgreSQL and CSV databases of 600+ conjugated Spanish verbs forming 11,000+ combinations of moods and tenses.
 Original work by Fred Jehle and database compiled by @ghidinelli.